|

 well or "cured" to a parent, when everything suddenly

+falls apart.
 A child may

 appear to be well, but unless the body has shut off this process,